Text Link

 • Death

 Starvation ketoacidosis is a potentially fatal consequence of untreated AN.
-However, with appropriate treatment and nutritional support, starvation ketoacidosis can be reversed and recovery from eating disorders is possible.
+However, with appropriate treatment and nutritional support, starvation ketoacidosis can be reversed, and recovery from the eating disorder driving it is possible.

 Disclaimer about "overeating": Within Health hesitatingly uses the word "overeating" because it is the term currently associated with this condition in society, however, we believe it inherently overlooks the various psychological aspects of this condition which are often interconnected with internalized diet culture, and a restrictive mindset about food.
 For the remainder of this piece, we will therefore be putting "overeating" in quotations to recognize that the diagnosis itself pathologizes behavior that is potentially hardwired and adaptive to a restrictive mindset.